-My daughter is 10 months old and has been diagnosed with hip dysplasia.
+Community Question: My daughter is 10 months old and has been diagnosed with hip dysplasia.
 She has a rhino brace and has to wear it for 3 months.
 She was previously extremely active and now is limited with her movements causing her to get very frustrated.
 She is also not sleeping very well anymore as she can’t move around in her bed.
-Can anyone give me tips or advise for getting through these months.
+Can anyone give me tips or advice for getting through these months?

 - My daughter was in a Spica cast for three months for hip dysplasia, also very active 15 month old beforehand.
 She adapted really well to the cast but did get frustrated when she reached the limits of what she could do (like all back babies).
 We never got the hang of sleeping through the night as she couldn’t role over.
 They do get more used to it and better at sleeping though.
 The months feels like forever at this stage but it will be over.
 Alice